quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Reordering Threshold:

-: A variable-length integer that indicates the maximum packet reordering before eliciting an immediate ACK, as specified in {{out-of-order}}.
+: A variable-length integer that indicates the minimum packet reordering to trigger an immediate ACK, as specified in {{out-of-order}}.
   If no ACK_FREQUENCY frames have been received, the data receiver immediately acknowledges any subsequent packets that are received out-of-order, as specified in {{Section 13.2 of QUIC-TRANSPORT}}, corresponding to a default value of 1.